Delu992/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the repository created for Coursere Capstone Project.
+This is the repository created for Coursera Capstone Project.